July

 Arts Education Policy and Out-of-School-Time Arts Activities

 Researchers from the University of Wisconsin-Madison conducted a study to highlight the value of out-of-school-time (OST) arts programs in the creation of inclusive learning environments, especially for vulnerable youth.
 The focus of this study, targeted toward policymakers, funders, arts program leaders and educators, is on OST arts learning environments as a means to reimagine effective teaching and learning practices.
-The study resulted in four key policy recommendations: focusing on youth and community assets, moving beyond a program-centric funding and design model, supporting creative professionals, and rethinking assessment systems, which provided insights into increasing educational equity by adopting asset based approaches of OST arts programs.
+The study resulted in four key policy recommendations: focusing on youth and community assets, moving beyond a program-centric funding and design model, supporting creative professionals, and rethinking assessment systems, which provided insights into increasing educational fairness by adopting asset based approaches of OST arts programs.
 The Wallace Foundation summarized the study in a research brief, Don’t Dictate, Collaborate: Achieving Equity in Arts Education.

 Strategic Planning Resources